 Their idols are silver and gold, The work of men's hands.
-They have mouths, but they don't speak; They have eyes, but they don't see; They have ears, but they don't hear: They have noses, but they don't smell; They have hands, but they don't feel; They have feet, but they don't walk; neither do they speak through their throat.
-Those who make them will be like them: Yes, everyone who trusts in them.
+They have mouths, but they don't speak; They have eyes, but they don't see; They have ears, but they don't hear; They have noses, but they don't smell; They have hands, but they don't feel; They have feet, but they don't feel; They have feet, but they don't walk; neither do they speak through their throat.
+Those who make them will be like them; Yes, everyone who trusts in them.